awestover/thoughts/content/0stack/worrying about giving offense.md

 It's just trying to get the causal diagram correct.

 The diagram is generally,
-care about ppl ---> act nicely towards ppl.
+> care about ppl ---> act nicely towards ppl.

-on the other hand, acting nicely towards ppl can help fuel caring about ppl. acting nice here could look like e.g., learning someones name, saying hi, asking after something they care about, etc.
+On the other hand, acting nicely towards ppl can help fuel caring about ppl. acting nice here could look like e.g., learning someones name, saying hi, asking after something they care about, etc.

-Anyways, this is kind of related to TAP1, in that the principal underlying TAP1 is "prioritize being nice".